0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ![got-admin-at-last](got-admin-at-last.jpg)

-And we finally owned the box after all following those breadcrumbs XD
+And we finally own the box after following all those breadcrumbs XD